It is practice policy for full payment to occur on the day of your consultation.

 “Surgical Gaps” range from $200 to $500 depending on the operation you are having and the rebate from your private health insurance fund.

-Patients without private health insurance can have surgery privately with Associate Professor Eng Ooi or Dr Trish MacFarlane but this will involve the patient paying for the entire surgery fee him or herself.
-Please discuss this with A/Professor Ooi or Dr MacFarlane if you wish to consider this option.
+Patients without private health insurance can have surgery privately with Associate Professor Eng Ooi, Dr Himani Joshi, Dr Trish MacFarlane or Dr Lauren Cooper but this will involve the patient paying for the entire surgery fee him or herself.
+Please discuss this with our surgeons if you wish to consider this option.

 AMA Private Health Insurance Report Card